Commercial Real Estate

 Commercial Real Estate Trends in Industrial Spaces

-• The 2023 budget introduced incentives aimed at promoting the manufacturing of batteries for Electric Vehicles (EVs).
-This move is expected to drive significant growth in battery manufacturing in 2023.
+• The 2023 budget introduced incentives to promote the manufacturing of batteries for Electric Vehicles (EVs).
+This move is expected to drive significant growth in battery manufacturing in 2024.
 As a result, there will likely be a notable demand for land in the coming years to establish factories for battery manufacturing.

 • The main objective of the DESH Bill is to create development hubs that promote WTO-compliant domestic manufacturing.
-These hubs offer enticing incentives, making them attractive to a diverse array of companies looking to operate in emerging regions.
-Consequently, there is an anticipated increase in demand for industrial spaces in the vicinity of these hubs as more companies express interest in establishing their operations in these strategic locations.
+These hubs offer enticing incentives, making them attractive to diverse companies looking to operate in emerging regions.
+Consequently, there is an anticipated increase in demand for industrial spaces near these hubs as more companies express interest in establishing their operations in these strategic locations.

 • The growing emphasis on the ‘China plus one’ strategy will encourage global companies to relocate some of their manufacturing to India, creating an ideal opportunity for real estate investors to explore industrial spaces.